 - Preheat oven to 225F and take out two large baking sheets.
 Set aside.

-- Place apple, oil, agave and vanilla in the bowl of your food processor.
+- Place apple, oil, maple syrup and vanilla in the bowl of your food processor.
 Pulse until apple is completely pureed.

 - Add remaining ingredients and pulse just until combined.